mattermost/mattermost-developer-documentation/site/content/internal/infrastructure/vpn-cloud.md

 1. Login to the [VPN server](https://vpn.cloud.mattermost.com) using your mattermost email and OneLogin password.
 Please select `connect` instead of `login` on the drop down menu.
+   * If login fails, ask Cloud team to check if your username is in the correct group

 2. Please refresh the page if it says:  *Please click here to continue to download OpenVPN Connect.
 You will be automatically connected after the installation has finished.*